Member Organizations

 Accounting Framework

-In the Federation of BiH, the Law on Accounting and Auditing of the FBiH of (FBiH A&A Law establishes the requirements for accounting and auditing.
-Provisions of the FBiH A&A Law 2009 related to accounting apply to all business companies, including insurance, microcredit, leasing, investment funds, companies managing investment funds, broker-dealers, stock exchanges and banks, other financial organizations, cooperatives, among others.
+In the Federation of BiH, the Law on Accounting and Auditing in the Federation of Bosnia and Herzegovina (Federation BH Official Gazette, No. 15/21) establishes the requirements for accounting and auditing.
+Provisions of the FBiH A&A Law 2021 related to accounting apply to all business companies, including insurance, microcredit, leasing, investment funds, companies managing investment funds, broker-dealers, stock exchanges and banks, other financial organizations, cooperatives, among others.
 All enterprises must to prepare and file their financial statements.

 Auditing Framework

-In line with the requirements of the BiH Law No. 42/04, Article 34 of the FBiH A&A Law of 2009 requires application of the IAASB standards and related pronouncements in all mandatory audits as issued by the IAASB and translated into local languages.
+The BiH Law No. 42/04 and Article 2 (1) (s) and Article 57 of FBiH A&A Law of 2021 requires application of the IAASB standards and related pronouncements in all mandatory audits as issued by the IAASB and translated into local languages.
 In the Federation of BiH, the responsibility for translation and publication of the IAASB pronouncements is delegated to the UAAFWFBH.
-The 2018 IAASB Handbook is available in Croatian and is applicable to date.
+The Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements, 2020 Edition is applicable.

 Republika Srpska